Multiple units of India: Suburban

 Suburban rail is a rail service between a central business district and the suburbs, a conurbation or other locations that draw large numbers of people daily.
 The trains are called suburban trains.
 These trains are also referred to as "local trains" or "locals".

 Suburban trains that handle commuter traffic are all electric multiple units (EMUs).
-They usually have nine or twelve coaches, sometimes even fifteen to handle rush hour traffic.
+They usually have nine or twelve coaches, sometimes even fifteen, to handle rush hour traffic.
 One unit of an EMU train consists of one power car and two general coaches.
-Thus a nine coach EMU is made up of three units having one power car at each end and one at the middle.
+Thus, a nine coach EMU is made up of three units having one power car at each end and one at the middle.
 The rakes in the suburban rails run on 25 kV AC.
 The suburban railways of Mumbai, Kolkata and Chennai occupy no more than 7.1% of the Indian Railways network, but account for 53.2% of all railway passengers.
 In some cities of India, the opening of rapid transit systems has led to a decline in the use of the suburban rail system.

+SSEMU

+SSEMU is an acronym for Stainless steel EMU.
+Most modern SSEMUs are produced by BEML, with manufacturing processes and internals different from MEMUs.
+They have been specifically developed for coastal cities like Kolkata, Mumbai, Chennai etc. Stainless steel reduces corrosion and thus the maintenance cost of MEMUs.
+Indian Railways has already deployed SSEMUs in coastal regions of West Bengal and Tamil Nadu.

 DEMU and MEMU

 The DEMUs and MEMUs are diesel multiple units (DMUs) and electric multiple units (EMUs) that serve short and medium-distance routes in India, as compared to normal EMU trains that connect urban and suburban areas.
 The acronyms stand for "Diesel-Electric Multiple Unit" and "Mainline Electric Multiple Unit".

-These have two-sided cabs for changing and reversing the route which is a bigger advantage over the attachment-detachment process of rakes and locomotives.
+These have two-sided cabs for changing and reversing the route, which is a bigger advantage over the attachment-detachment process of rakes and locomotives.
 Indian Railways (IR) is progressively replacing all locomotive-hauled slow and fast passenger and intercity trains with various EMUs.
 After replacing with EMUs, passenger trains would be re-branded as either MEMU or DEMU.
-Since IR is going to be fully electrified by 2024, DEMUs itself would be replaced by MEMUs.